-Table ZB.1 - Correspondence between this European Standard and Annex I of Directive 90/385/EEC [O] L 189]
+Table ZB.1 - Correspondence between this European Standard and Annex I of Directive 90/385/EEC [OJ L 189]

-Essential Requirements of Directive 90/385/EEC Clause(s)/subclause(s) of this EN Remarks/Notes 9 (first indent) 6.1 and A.1, B.1, C.1, D.1 and E.1 ER 9 (first indent) is partly covered by ISO 10993-4, since the standard does not provide requirements on design and manufacture.
-These haemocompatibility tests are not intended to evaluate or determine the performance of the test sample in terms of mechanical or functional loading.
-However, this part of ISO 10993 specifies test methods for the assessment of the interaction with blood with medical devices or biomaterials intended for use in medical devices.
+Essential Requirements of Directive 90/385/EEC Clause(s)/subclause(s) of this EN Remarks/Notes 9 (first indent) 6.1 ER 9 (first indent) is only partly covered by ISO 10993-4, since the standard does not provide requirements on design and manufacture.
+However, this part of ISO 10993 does specify test methods for the assessment of the compatibility of medical devices and materials intended for use in medical devices with blood.
 Other forms of toxicity are not dealt with in this standard.
-9 (second indent) 6.1 and A.1, B.1, C.1, D.1 and E.1 ER 9 (second indent) is partly covered by ISO 10993-4, since the standard does not provide requirements on design and manufacture.
-However, this standard provides a means to evaluate the interactions of medical devices with blood.
-Other forms of toxicity are not dealt with in this standard.
+9 (second indent) 6.1 ER 9 (second indent) is only partly covered by ISO 10993-4, since the standard does not provide requirements on design and manufacture.
+However, this standard does provide a means to evaluate the compatibility of medical devices and materials intended for use in medical devices with blood.